projects

 - Handles all export formats — Works with 2022, 2023, 2024, and 2025 Instagram exports

-- Skips duplicates — Already-imported photos are detected and skipped
+- Skips duplicates — Already-imported posts are detected and skipped

 - Dry run mode — Preview what would be imported before committing